dcsil/Klear-Backend/README.md

 - run ```require("crypto").randomBytes(64).toString("hex")```
 - paste the results in .env file under ACCESS_TOKEN_SECRET Note that each dev's token will be different since it's random.
 To debug, you can use jwt's website to do so.
+Note that each dev's token will be different since it's random.
+To debug, you can use jwt's website to do so.

+### Debugging:
+- If any issues with connection to your database try adding: "socketPath": "/var/run/mysqld/mysqld.sock" under dev.json